 Innovation is great; making things easier for people is great; women-run companies are great.
 What’s not great is the prioritizing of a hands-free experience over an actually, um, fulfilling experience, and utilizing buzzwords to seduce people into buying your product.
 Most people didn’t need a hands-free sex toy until we told them they did, and I’m starting to think we never should’ve told them.
 Now slapping “couples” or “hands-free” onto your packaging instantly makes cis hetero couples feel like clitoral pleasure is within reach, when — let’s be real — it’s still a struggle for most to achieve satisfactory clitoral stimulation during PIV sex.

 I don’t want to downplay the fact that women made this and it’s a unique and valid and ambitious idea.
 The creators of Eva seem articulate and understanding of the nuances and obstacles involved in their work as designers.
-I am certain they are the reason this toy is comfortable and not pinchy, teal and not pink,4 why it doesn’t come in a box the size of Mt.
+I am certain they are the reason this toy is comfortable and not pinchy, teal and not pink, ((Although it does come in a dusty lavender.)) why it doesn’t come in a box the size of Mt.
 Rushmore and isn’t named something like LadyHug.
 But… and I can’t believe I’m saying this… women aren’t everything.
 Women have invented some amazing things, but this is not one of them.
 At least if we’re judging by execution rather than concept.

 Because a sex toy is not hands-free if I have to keep picking it up off the floor/bed/chair, dusting off the cat hair, and applying it to my body all over again.
 It’s not hands-free if I have to manipulate my labia, coating my fingers in vag goo, in an attempt to affix it to my genitals.
 It’s not hands-free when every orgasm I’ve had with it (not many, because no) has been with my fingers physically holding it against my body.